zerofo/sys-con/doc/Troubleshooting.md

 To use an XBOX360 wireless controller with the switch, you need to buy this adapter (or equivalent) https://www.amazon.com/Mcbazel-Wireless-Receiver-Microsoft-Xbox-360/dp/B076GZFLR3/

-## My controller don't works at all
+## My controller is detected but don't works at all
 This probably means that your controller is not configure with the correct driver.
 In the `/config/sys-con/config.ini`, you need to find your controller (\[VID/PID\]) and edit the `driver=` key with one of the following:
  - generic (default if nothing is set)